webleon/Hackintosh-OptiPlex-7060-MFF/README.md

 # Hackintosh-OptiPlex-7060-MFF
-**Bootloader tested on Big Sur 11.0.1**
+**Bootloader tested on Sequoia 15.0**

 ## Introdution
 This is the Hackintosh EFI Folder for Dell OptiPlex 7060 Micro Form Factor.
-The configuration settings support MacOS Big Sur.
+The configuration settings support MacOS Sequoia.

 ALC255 Audio didn't work with default OC configuration caused by IRQ conflicts, has been patched with [SSDTTime](https://github.com/corpnewt/SSDTTime) .